-Consideration of 'net water impact' reporting has as a metric than net CO2 impact.
+Consideration of 'net water impact' reporting has led us to conclude that it is inherently less relevant as a metric than net CO2 impact.
 Unlike CO2 emitted into the atmosphere - a 'global common' - the negative impact of corporate water withdrawal can only be understood in its local context.